-Test the gas hose and connectors for leaks by coating them with some dish soap mixed with a little water.
-Turn on the gas but don’t light the grill.
-If bubbles are forming, then gas is leaking and those parts need to be replaced to avoid the risk of a dangerous explosion.
+Once a month, run soapy water along the gas hose and connectors to check for leaks.
+Turn on the gas, but do not light the grill.
+If you notice bubbles forming, then gas is leaking, and those parts will need to be tightened or replaced to avoid the risk of a dangerous explosion.

 Step 2 – Burn off the gunk

 Stubborn built-up gunk on metal cooking grates can be easily removed with heat.
 Fire up your grill to its hottest temperature, and let it sit with the lid closed for 15 minutes.
 The high temps will turn the gunk to ash, which can be scrubbed away with a wire brush.
 Let the grates cool, then remove them so you can scrub the undersides as well.

 With the cooking grates removed, you’ll be able to check the cleanliness of the burners.
 Ignite the grill on low, and pay attention to the color and size of the flame.
 If the flame is uneven or burns with a weak orange or yellow color, you probably need to clean the burners.
 Wipe each burner with a damp sponge to remove grime that can block the burner’s ports.

 Step 4 – Scrub down the rest